-The Terminal Optimization Program (TOP), which will go by its campaign name, A Brighter TUS, includes a variety of terminal facility improvements, including relocation and improved capacity at the Security Screening Check Points, enhanced concession and revenue opportunities, the upgrade of critical building systems, and maximizing use of under-utilized space.
-The completed project will extend the terminal useful life and provide TUS customers with a world class experience.
+The Terminal Optimization Project (TOP) includes relocation and improved capacity for the the TSA Security Screening Checkpoints, expanded space for post-security passenger amenities, upgrades to critical building infrastructure and systems, and maximizing use of under-utilized space.
+The completed project extends the useful life of the terminal and provides TUS customers with a world class experience.

 Project consists of:

 - Relocating and expanding the security checkpoints to either end of the terminal.
-Checkpoints will be expanded from three to four lanes to improve queuing.
+Room for the checkpoints will be expanded to allow for four lanes to improve efficiency of the screening process.

-- Improved concession spaces, including the addition of a pre-security restaurant and combined gift shop in the center gallery.
+- Improving concession spaces, including the addition of a pre-security restaurant and gift shop in the center gallery.

-- More post-security amenities for passengers, such as improved concessionaire options and a designated area for a business center and children’s play area.
+- Adding post-security amenities for passengers, including concessionaire options and a designated area for a business center and children’s play area.

-- Additional natural lighting with more windows overlooking airside
+- Allowing for additional natural lighting, including windows overlooking the airside

-- Open design for increased visibility of terminal, including center core to either checkpoint and view of the ramp from checkpoints
+- A design that allows for increased visibility of the terminal, including a view from the center core to either checkpoint.

-Phasing: Project is phased to minimize passenger inconvenience
+Phasing: Project is being phased to minimize passenger inconvenience

 Contractor: Sundt Construction